Bonds for Contractors

 - To provide an extension of credit to service providers in case they violate a contract with a customer.

 [NFP Surety for all you bonded contractor needs!
 Apply online or call us to request a free contractors license bond quote!
 You’ll love our bonding process…we’re sure of it]

 General Contractor Bonding

-Contractor bonds are a type of surety bond that is issued to persons or businesses that provide services based on an agreed contract.
+Contractor bonds are a type of sureties that is issued to persons or businesses that provide services based on an agreed contract.
 The basis of the surety bond is to guarantee customers that the business will fulfill the terms of the contract as agreed upon.
 In the event that a business offering a service violates the contract, then they will be liable for any damages incurred by the customer.

 There are 3 main parties that are involved in a contractor bond.
-The principal (service provider), the obligee (service recipient), and the surety (the insurance company that provides the bond).
+The principal (service provider), the obligee (service recipient), and the surety (the insurance company that provides a bond).
 When the principal agrees to provide services to the obligee, the obligee will often require some assurance from the principal that the service will be provided to the standards agreed upon in the contract.

 Types of Contractor Bonds